fmichonneau/2016-06-15-UFII-fellowship/application.md

 Compare overlap in species composition between individuals being barcoded, species found in the plankton, and metabarcode of scrapings.
 Compare results between Line Islands and Bocas del Toro, Panama.
+Take advantage of the Moorea biocode.

 ### 2. Temporal dynamics of community relatedness in the plankton